The Passive Voice in Spanish

 Muchos errores fueron cometidos.

-All of the passive voice sentences employ a form of ser.
-Notice that it is conjugated to agree with the number of the subject (fue or fueron).
+All of the passive voice sentences employ a form of ser which has been conjugated to agree with the number of the subject (fue or fueron).
 The examples also use past participles.
 Notice that because they are functioning as adjectives in the passive voice they need to agree in gender and in number with their subjects (poema / escrito, casa / robada, and errores / cometidos).

 Also notice that we use the word por to identify the agent of action.
 In the last example the agent (yo) was omitted, probably to avoid taking the blame.